timdeschryver/timdeschryver.dev/content/blog/why-i-stopped-worrying-about-test-setups-by-using-autofixture/index.md

 Now that we've seen the problem, let's see how AutoFixture provides a solution.

 If you're not familiar with AutoFixture, the short version (as the name implies) is that the library automagically creates test fixture instances (known as specimens) for your objects with random test data.
 To be honest "random data" is not the correct term to use here, [Constrained Non-Deterministic](https://blog.ploeh.dk/2009/03/05/ConstrainedNon-Determinism/) data with [Explicit Expectations](https://blog.ploeh.dk/2009/03/11/ExplicitExpectations/) would be a much better term.
-You will for example notice that string properties will have the property name postfixed with a GUID as value, numbers will always be positive, or that collections will be created with 3 instances.
+For example, you will notice that string properties have the property name postfixed with a GUID as value, that numbers are always positive, and there are always 3 items in a collection.

 > Values are carefully generated to stay far away from any boundary conditions that may cause the SUT to behave differently in each test run.